 - And how long will it take for your market to move on thus forcing you to reinvent yourself?
 Do you have a plan in place that will allow you to remain as an industry standard no matter where you are?

-You and your firm have to accept marketing as part of the process.
-If all that you are focused on is churning pages each day then you are way off base.
-The analyst business has been overrun with generic market research firms from offshore flooding the market with any and every imaginable report topic possible.
-An analyst’s personal brand helps protect them and limits the damage the firms do.
-Trying to cut costs and spin out more product simply won’t work.
+You and your firm have to accept marketing as part of your business process.
+If all that you are focused on is churning pages or numbers then you are missing something significant.
+The analyst business has been overrun with generic offshore market research firms that have flooded the market with any and every imaginable report topic possible.
+An analyst’s personal brand helps protect them and limits the damage these firms do.
+Trying to cut costs and spin out more product as a means of competing simply won’t work.

 One last point, pick up the phone and start dialing.
 Your willingness to start engagements will be noticed.